Please read through the following page if you are thinking of performing a piece of repertoire not published by Rockschool in its Vocals books.

 - The piece should cover a range of at least a 11th

-- The piece should make use of large intervals
+- The piece should make use of moderate intervals

-- The piece must allow for stylistic and varied dynamic colouring *
+- The piece must allow for contrasting dynamic colouring *

-- The piece must demonstrate advanced and well executed stylistic awareness/technique *
+- The piece must demonstrate stylistic awareness/technique *

 - Candidates will need to bring the sheet music and a backing track (without the examined vocal part) to the exam for all Free Choice Pieces, including pieces chosen from the wider repertoire